MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-actions.md

 ### Why do I get a "Not Supported" message when I issue a passcode reset to my Android 8.0 or later personally-owned work profile enrolled device?

-Because the Reset Token hasn't been activated on the device.
+The Reset Token hasn't been activated on the device.
 To activate the Reset Token:

 1. You must require a personally-owned work profile passcode in your Configuration Policy.
 2. The end user must set an appropriate personally-owned work profile passcode.
 3. The end user must accept the secondary prompt to allow passcode reset.

 After these steps are complete, you should no longer receive this response.

 ### Why am I prompted to set a new passcode on my iOS/iPadOS device when I issue the Remove Passcode action?

-Because one of your compliance policies requires a passcode.
+One of your compliance policies requires a passcode.

 ## Wipe action